Fish329/SnakePit/README.md

 # SnakePit
-a field guide for 12 of the 23 snakes found in new jersey
+a detailed list of 12 of the 23 snakes found in new jersey this assignment was to practice with class inheritance.

+# How to use
+Make sure you have python installed.
+Download the SnakePit.py file and run it.